+Service Type:

+Extended State Plan Service

+Service Title:

+Specialized Medical Supplies

+HCBS Taxonomy:

+Category 1: Sub-Category 1:

-Category 2: Sub-Category 2: Category 3: Sub-Category 3: Category 4: Sub-Category 4: Complete this part for a renewal application or a new v waiver that replaces an existing waiver.
-Select one: Service is included in approved waiver.
-The here is no change in service specifications.
-O Service is included in approved waiver.
-The ne service specifications have been modified.
-O Service is not included in the approved wa iiver.
+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new waiv ver that replaces an existing waiver.
+Select one:

+Service is included in approved waiver.
+There is no change in service specifications.

+Service is included in approved waiver.
+The service specifications have been modified.